Topheee/xoson/README.md

 ## Installation

 Copy the __Xoson__ module into your project.
-The only exported elements are the `XosonException` class and the `Object.[to|from]JSON[Text]()` extension methods.
+The only exported elements are the `XosonException` class and the `[to|from]JSON()` functions.

 ## Usage

-Use the exported methods to convert objects and their properties to and from JSON.
+Use the exported functions to convert objects and their properties or arrays to and from JSON.

-For instance, the example project contains the `Sample` class:
+For instance, the example project in this repository contains the `Sample` class:
 ```
 Protected Class Sample
     decimalNumber As Double